 Paul has been passionate about playing, recording, and listening to music for over 35 years.
 Born in the U.K., he now lives in Florida.

-High quality outdoor speakers are a must for those music lovers who like to listen to their favorite sounds outside, whether they are relaxing in private, or hosting a social gathering in the yard, around the pool, or on the patio.
+I've been an audiophile for over 35 years.
+As far as I'm concerned, outdoor speakers are a must for those music lovers who like to listen to their favorite sounds outside, whether they are relaxing in private, or hosting a social gathering in the yard, around the pool, or on the patio.

 Speaker designers are faced with more challenges when designing an outdoor speaker, compared to an indoor type, however.
 Mainly because they are expected to deliver the equivalent sound quality, while at the same time making the speakers resistant to all that Mother Nature can throw at them.